 - An alleged father can dispute the paternity of the child or children in question.
 Paternity testing, usually through DNA samples, can be ordered.
 If paternity is disputed, this testing must demonstrate that the probability that the alleged father is in fact the father of the child must be at least 95%.

 - The court may require the father to pay or contribute to the birthing and hospital expenses for the child and mother.

 Adoption: By Consent: A person seeks to adopt his or her spouse’s child from a former relationship.
 A Petition is prepared naming the parent seeking to adopt as the Petitioner.
 Petitioner’s spouse signs a document indicating that he or she consents to the adoption.
 Other parent signs a similar document consenting to the adoption.
 Obtain Order appointing Guardian Ad Litem.

 The parent whose parental rights are being terminated must receive proper notice.
 The Guardian Ad Litem must be given notice.
 The Guardian Ad Litem will file a report

 Judge makes findings that the statutory requirements have been met and approves the adoption.
 A new birth certificate will then be issued for the child along with a new Social Security card.

 Contested: A person seeks to adopt a child’s spouse from a former relationship without the other parent’s consent.
-It is a two step process.
-The first step is to terminate the parental rights.
+It is a two-step process.
+The first step is to terminate parental rights.
 A Petition is filed naming the proposed parent as the Petitioner and the non-consenting parent as the Respondent.
 Orders appointing a Guardian Ad Litem.
-Parent is then served with the Petition.
+The parent is then served with the Petition.
 Guardian Ad Litem must also be given notice.